telerik/ajax-docs/controls/persistenceframework/radpersistencemanager.md

 ## Configure state persistence in Configuration Wizard

 **RadPersistenceManager** comes with a visual builder for setting up the controls that should be persisted.
 You can access the Configuration Wizard from the **SmartTag** for  **RadPersistenceManager**.
-The Wizard's dialog will contain a list of the supported Telerik controls that present in the same **NamingContaner** as the **RadPersistenceManager** and you can easily select specific control(s) for persistence.
+The Wizard's dialog will contain a list of the supported Telerik controls that present in the same **NamingContainer** as the **RadPersistenceManager** and you can easily select specific control(s) for persistence.

 ![persistence-framework-configuration-wizard](images/persistence-framework-configuration-wizard.png)